 The best way to prevent not being paid for the lesson time is to require students to pay before the lesson.
 PayPal is an easy way to bill students and receive payments.
 If students don’t pay by a certain date, teachers can offer that time to another student.

-My policy: Tuition for your first lesson or a single lesson needs to be paid at the time it is scheduled.
+My policy: Tuition for the first lesson or a single lesson needs to be paid at the time it is scheduled.
 To reserve your lesson time each month, tuition must be paid in full one week prior to the first lesson of each month.
 If tuition is not received on time, your lesson spot will be assigned to another student.

 The Contract My New Students Must Sign and Return: